chrisl8/ArloBot/README.md

 This is my attempt to build a Package for the Robot Operating System (ROS) http://www.ros.org/ to work with the Parallax Propeller based ArloBot: http://www.parallax.com/product/arlo-robotic-platform-system

 Please note that you will also need the code to run on your Propeller board.
 This is stored in the Propeller folder.
-Hopefully catkin won't mind too much?

-Basic usage instructions:
+## Basic usage instructions: ##

-First build your ArloBot!
+1. Build your ArloBot!
-Second get the SimpleIDE installed on a computer and load the code from the Propeller folder into your Activity Board.
+2. Get the SimpleIDE installed on a computer and load the code from the Propeller folder into your Activity Board.
 You can do this from Windows or Linux.
 I find it handy to have SimpleIDE running on my ROS laptop on board the Arlo though to make code updates easy.

-Third, install ROS Indigo on a Ubuntu laptop that can connect via USB to your Activity Board: http://wiki.ros.org/indigo/Installation/Ubuntu
+3. Install ROS Indigo on a Ubuntu laptop that can connect via USB to your Activity Board: http://wiki.ros.org/indigo/Installation/Ubuntu
 You will also need the Turtlebot packages, as I use that code when I can: http://wiki.ros.org/turtlebot/Tutorials/indigo/Installation
 NOTE: At this time Indigo Turtlebot has to be installed from source.
 If you have trouble doing that let me know and I will post my personal "how to" on installing Turtlebot from source to make this work.
+4. Grab this code and put it on both your laptop and workstation:
+'''
+cd
+git clone git@github.com:chrisl8/ArloBot.git arlobot cd ~/arlobot source ~/turtlebot/devel/setup.bash catkin_make
+'''

-Depending on what you want to do there are different ways to "bring up" the robot.
+5. Depending on what you want to do there are different ways to "bring up" the robot.
 These are the "recipes" that are well tested so far:

-NOTE: These all assume the basics are already set up in .bashrc for your robot!
 ```
+I use a "Workstation" for anything that needs a GUI, and I use SSH to connect to the laptop and run anything that does not.
+My "Workstation" is an Oracle VirtualBox installation of Ubuntu, which I find works great for RVIZ on my Windows desktop.

+I have these lines at the end of the .bashrc file on my "Workstation":
+export ROS_MASTER_URI=http://192.168.1.106:11311 # Set to laptop IP
+export ROS_HOSTNAME=192.168.1.107 # Set to THIS machine's IP
+export ROSLAUNCH_SSH_UNKNOWN=1
+source ~/arlobot/devel/setup.bash
+cd ~/arlobot/

+and these lines at the end of the .bashrc on the laptop on the ArloBot:
+export ROS_MASTER_URI=http://192.168.1.106:11311 # Set to laptop IP
+export ROS_HOSTNAME=192.168.1.106 # Set to THIS machine's IP
+export ROSLAUNCH_SSH_UNKNOWN=1
+source ~/arlobot/devel/setup.bash
+cd ~/arlobot/

+Which makes it easy to get going right away.

 A good way to test your Propeller code is to run:
 miniterm.py  /dev/ttyUSB0 115200
 It will reset the Prop board and then start spitting out: